100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Mon-Thu: 5.30-10.30 p.m.; Fri: 12-11.00 p.m.; Sat: 12-10.30 p.m.; Sun: 12-9.30 p.m.

 Ren Min started life as a hawker centre bar called 3rd Culture.
-While they now serve their own beers, they still get cans, bottles and kegs from everyone, including other local microbrewers.
+While they now serve their own beers, they still get cans, bottles and kegs from other distributors.
 Beer comes in 16-oz glasses (stronger ones in 10-oz glasses).
 There are tap takeovers where you can preorder drinks at discounted prices with dishes from nearby stalls.
-They have loyalty programmes for 25 Untappd check-ins or eight draft beers on a stamp card.
+They have loyalty programmes where you get a free beer for 25 Untappd check-ins or nine draft beers on a stamp card.

 Other outlet: Old Airport Road